Delta College is a unique program that can be found exclusively at SUNY Brockport. There is no identical program in the country!

 Through Honor Society activities, undergraduate and graduate students establish a community that fosters excellence in education and promotes fellowship among those dedicated to teaching.

-The College at Brockport participates in the federal America Reads Program, which provides literacy and tutoring services to children in kindergarten through sixth grade at the Brockport Central School District.
+SUNY Brockport participates in the federal America Reads Program, which provides literacy and tutoring services to children in kindergarten through sixth grade at the Brockport Central School District.
 As part of the program, students have opportunities assist children with academic assignments, learn tutoring techniques, and support the classroom teacher in a variety of ways.
 For the first semester, students are required to take EDI 360, an upper division course offered through the Department of Education and Human Development.
 Students have the option to take the course a second time (as EDI 361) the following semester for an additional three credits.

 The Interdisciplinary Arts for Children Program is committed to teaching, scholarship, creative expression and service related to the education of children in and through the arts.
 The Arts for Children Club provides opportunities for childhood inclusive teacher candidates to integrate the arts in a variety of education and community settings.